 Use a soft brush that will not scratch the wheel surface.
 For waxing, you will need to choose a wax specifically designed for chrome.
 These waxes contain special ingredients that protect the chrome from oxidation and rust.
 We recommend washing your chrome wheels using the steps we have listed above.

 Cleaning Polished Wheels

 You can properly wash your polished wheels using the steps provided above, but be sure to use cleaners, polishes and waxes specifically for polished aluminum wheels.
-This will aid you in maintaining that brilliant mirror-like shine, while protecting your wheels from oxidation.
+This will help maintain that brilliant mirror-like shine, while protecting your wheels from oxidation.

-If you have any questions regarding wheel maintenance, stop by any of our store locations today!
+If you have any questions regarding wheel maintenance, stop by your local store, we can get you taken care of.